How to Reduce False Alarms With Video Analytics

 Summary

-Video analytics reduces false alarms by adding object understanding, tracking continuity, and behaviour rules.
-Thermal analytics strengthens detection when visible light conditions are poor.
-Combined with correct placement and tuning, analytics converts noisy outdoor motion causing nuisance alerts into reliable security management.
+When combined with the correct placement and tuning, analytics converts noisy outdoor motion causing nuisance alerts into reliable security management.
 Altogether, as you now know, video analytics systems are a powerful tool to help reduce false alarms.